Created by Richard Ellington

 “Broadway is my beat and murder is my business!”

 One of the unfairly forgotten P.I. series of the late forties/early fifties, not as hard-boiled as Spillane, perhaps, but generally offering some good local colour, an appealing medium-boiled hero and some deftly plotted, satisfyingly complex mysteries.
-In fact, despite the tough guy trappings (check out that cover!) at times Drake seemed to be almost wandering into amateur sleuth territory, with Exit for a Dame (1951) in particular recalling an Ellery Queen impossible crime story.
+In fact, despite the usual tough guy trappings (wise-cracking, brandy-slurping, etc., plus check out that cover over there!) at times Drake seemed to be almost wandering into amateur sleuth territory, with Exit for a Dame (1951) in particular recalling an Ellery Queen impossible crime story.